Jamey Jasta

-James Vincent Shanahan (born August 7, 1977), known professionally as Jamey Jasta, is an American vocalist, record producer and songwriter, best known as the lead singer of metalcore/hardcore punk band Hatebreed.
+James Vincent Shanahan (born August 7, 1977), known professionally as Jamey Jasta, is an American vocalist, record producer and songwriter, best known as the lead singer of metalcore band Hatebreed.
 He also fronts the sludge metal band Kingdom of Sorrow and the metalcore band Icepick and has released several solo records.
 He has also produced albums for other artists.

+In March 2006, Jasta was ranked at number 87 in Hit Parader's "Top 100 Metal Vocalists of All Time".
+Additionally Hatebreed is viewed as an influential band in the hardcore genre.

 Early life

 Jasta was born and raised in Connecticut.
-He grew up in a working-class household; his father "fell on hard times," and Jasta was the first in his family to go to public school.
+He grew up in a working-class household; his father a ex-marine who served in the Vietnam War "fell on hard times," and Jasta was the first in his family to go to public school.
+He grew up alongside his brother and sister, his parents later divorced during his youth.
 He discovered hardcore around age 12–13 and started attending shows at a club called The Moon in New Haven.
 The hardcore scene's inclusivity and toughness appealed to him.
+He never graduated from high school and began living on his own at the age of 13.